gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Better control over version conflict resolution

 When your dependencies are resolved, the transitive dependency set may bring in several different versions of the same module.
-By default, Gradle's [conflict resolution](http://gradle.org/docs/nightly/userguide/userguide_single.html#sub:version_conflicts) will use the newest version.
+By default, Gradle's [conflict resolution](http://gradle.org/docs/nightly/userguide/dependency_management.html#sub:version_conflicts) will use the newest version.
 This is useful in most cases, but sometimes it isn't what you want, so Gradle 1.0 gives you control over the process by:

-* Declaring that your build should fail in the case of [version conflicts](http://gradle.org/docs/nightly/userguide/userguide_single.html#sub:version_conflicts).
+* Declaring that your build should fail in the case of [version conflicts](http://gradle.org/docs/nightly/userguide/dependency_management.html#sub:version_conflicts).
 * Forcing a particular module version into the dependency set.
 This can be done [per-dependency](http://gradle.org/docs/nightly/dsl/org.gradle.api.artifacts.dsl.DependencyHandler.html) or more commonly [per-configuration](http://gradle.org/docs/nightly/dsl/org.gradle.api.artifacts.ResolutionStrategy.html).
-* [Excluding](http://gradle.org/docs/nightly/userguide/userguide_single.html#exclude-dependencies) a particular module or version from the dependency set.
+* [Excluding](http://gradle.org/docs/nightly/userguide/dependency_management.html#exclude-dependencies) a particular module or version from the dependency set.

 The options for handling resolution conflicts will continue to improve, giving users of Gradle full customization of the conflict resolution behaviour.

 #### Improved repository definition DSL

-While it is still possible to supply an Ivy DependencyResolver to locate your dependencies, in Gradle 1.0 we've improved our [repository definition DSL](http://gradle.org/docs/nightly/userguide/userguide_single.html#sec:repositories) to make it easier to define the Ivy and Maven repositories you use for dependency resolution.
+While it is still possible to supply an Ivy DependencyResolver to locate your dependencies, in Gradle 1.0 we've improved our [repository definition DSL](http://gradle.org/docs/nightly/userguide/dependency_management.html#sec:repositories) to make it easier to define the Ivy and Maven repositories you use for dependency resolution.
 Using the repository DSL to specify your repository type, location, layout and credentials is now simple and consistent.

-#### Publish artefacts other than archives
+#### Publish artifacts other than archives

-Gradle has always made it easy to publish the default artefacts generated by your build, but it was not always trivial to publish additional files that weren't generated in the usual way.
-Gradle 1.0 introduces the ability to [publish file-based artefacts](http://gradle.org/docs/nightly/userguide/userguide_single.html#N143A2) that are not produced by an archive task, simplifying the process of publishing arbitrary files to your repository.
+Gradle has always made it easy to publish the default artifacts generated by your build, but it was not always trivial to publish additional files that weren't generated as a standard archive.
+Gradle 1.0 introduces the ability to [publish file-based artifacts](http://gradle.org/docs/nightly/userguide/artifact_management.html#N143A2) that are not produced by an archive task, simplifying the process of publishing arbitrary files to your repository.

 #### Dependency resolution explained